joedono/Stafford-Lions/_posts/2024/2024-10-07-trick-or-treat.md

 But get there early!
 The streets close down at 2:00 for setup.

-The rain date is the next day, October 27th.
+The rain date is the next day, October 27th, at the same time.

 <a href="https://www.explorestaffordct.com/trickortreat" target="_blank">More Info</a>